 In grade 4, students are engaged as problem solvers, as they are asked to use their learning to design solutions to problems.

-the question, "Why aren't the oldest mountain ranges in the world also the tallest?"
+Unit 1- Changing Earth- Students are presented with the question, "Why aren't the oldest mountain ranges in the world also the tallest?"
 Students study the forces involved in creating mountain ranges, as well as erosion and weathering's role in breaking them down.
 Students also investigate the effect of rainfall on different soil types, and apply their learning to developing an erosion management plan to protect the Appalachian Trail.

 Unit 2- Waves and Erosion- Students investigate CT shoreline erosion through the use of historical imagery, and learn about waves and their ability to transfer energy and erode the coastline.
 Students will be asked to engineer and construct a protective barrier to minimize coastline erosion against simulated waves in the lab.